-Ensures protection of human health and safety: Y; Poses no unacceptable risks to public health and safety Is not otherwise required: Y; Project is not mandated by other policies, statutory or legal requirements.
-Compatible with the remediation process: Y; Does not impact anticipated or planned remedial actions at the Site.
-Proximity to Site: H; Project site is located in the Lower Cape Fear Watershed at Carolina Beach State Park, approximately 14 miles from the Site Relationship to injured resources: M; focus on benthic and related estuarine habitats provides nexus to the benthic injury quantified at the Site Similarity of habitat functions / ecosystem services benefited: H; Augment the hydrologic, biogeochemical and habitat functions provided by the injured habitats at the Site (including water storage, bank stability, nutrient cycling, water quality, and habitat provisions) More than one natural resource and/or service: H; Benefits fish, benthos, shellfish, and birds by providing spawning, nursery, refuge and forage habitat.
+Is not otherwise required: Y; Project is not mandated by other policies, statutory or legal requirements.
+Compatible with the remediation Y; Does not impact anticipated or planned remedial actions at process: the Site.
+Proximity to Site: H; Project site is located in the Lower Cape Fear Watershed at Carolina Beach State Park, approximately 14 miles from the Site Relationship to injured M; focus on benthic and related estuarine habitats provides resources: nexus to the benthic injury quantified at the Site Similarity of habitat functions / H; Augment the hydrologic, biogeochemical and habitat ecosystem services functions provided by the injured habitats at the Site benefited: (including water storage, bank stability, nutrient cycling, water quality, and habitat provisions) More than one natural resource H; Benefits fish, benthos, shellfish, and birds by providing and/or service: spawning, nursery, refuge and forage habitat.
 Protects shorelines and promotes water quality.
 Degree of resource benefit: H; Substantive and long term ecosystem service flows are anticipated based on planned creation/enhancement of underwater, intertidal and shoreline habitats.
 Conservation significance: M; Habitats within the project area are considered Essential Fish Habitat.
-Advanced level of planning / development: H; Site analysis and preliminary design; final design and permitting are already complete.
+Advanced level of planning / H; Site analysis and preliminary design; final design and development: permitting are already complete.
 Site preparation is complete for tidal marsh restoration component.
 Project sponsor partner owns the alternative site.
 Leverage: H; Leveraging funds, partnerships, and services.
-Complimentary to existing plans / goals: H; The proposed creation/enhancement of underwater, intertidal and shoreline habitats benefits anadromous fish and prey species is an identified priority in multiple state and federal plans.
+Complimentary to existing plans H; The creation/enhancement of underwater, intertidal and / goals: shoreline habitats benefits anadromous fish and prey species is an identified priority in multiple state and federal plans.

-4.4 Alternative 4: Indian Creek Natural Resource Restoration and Conservation Project (Preferred)
+4.4 Alternative 4: Indian Creek Natural Resource Restoration and Conservation Project (Selected)

 This alternative includes restoration, enhancement, and preservation of several types of habitats endemic to the Lower Cape Fear region along 1.75 miles of Indian Creek, a tributary of the Cape Fear River.
 The several distinct habitats occurring on the property include tidal blackwater stream, tidal freshwater marsh and tidal freshwater swamp forest (bald cypress-tupelo gum swamp forest).
-The location for this alternative is on an approximate 310-acre property immediately north of Cedar Hill Road in the community of Navassa, Brunswick County, North

-Carolina, approximately 3.3 miles from the Site and centrally located within the town limits of Navassa (Figure 4.1).
+The location for this alternative is on an approximate 310-acre property immediately north of Cedar Hill Road in the community of Navassa, Brunswick County, North Carolina, approximately 3.3 miles from the Site and centrally located within the town limits of Navassa (Figure 4.1).